aurelia/aurelia/docs/user-docs/plugins/dialog/README.md

 }
 ```

-An important feature of the dialog plugin is that it is possible to resolve and close (using `cancel`/`ok`/`error` methods) a dialog in the same context where you open it.
+An important feature of the dialog plugin is that it is possible to resolve and close (using `cancel`/`ok`/`error` methods) a dialog in the same context where it's open.

-* If you want to control the opening and closing of a dialog in promise style:
+* Example of controlling the opening and closing of a dialog in promise style:
   ```typescript
   import { EditPerson } from './edit-person';
   import { IDialogService, DialogDeactivationStatuses } from '@aurelia/runtime-html';